 So what the meeting with investors didn’t go so well?
 So what you lost a client today?
 Ask yourself, will worrying about the issues change things back to normal?
 It won’t, and rather it will make way for stress or fear.
 The only way you can get over your fear is by taking some action.

 You will never be able to achieve the goals you had set out to achieve at the beginning of your career if you worry about the consequences.
 So even if you’re worried or anxious, push yourself until the things that you were worried about no longer matter.
 Have a little faith.
 Patience and perseverance always work in your favor.
 It’s an important career lesson.

-When it comes to the career, most people get so busy trying to reach the destination; they forget to appreciate the journey.
+When it comes to the career lessons, most people get so busy trying to reach the destination; they forget to appreciate the journey.
 So focusing on the journey more instead of the destination will allow you to develop a sense of gratitude.

 So learning these career lessons early on in life will prevent you from regretting the choices you make.